data-umbrella/data-umbrella.github.io/_posts/2023-07-20-mariatta-community.md

 Author: [Reshama Shaikh](https://reshamas.github.io)

-We speak with [Mariatta Wijaya](https://www.linkedin.com/in/mariatta/) about her exerience in communities.
+We speak with [Mariatta Wijaya](https://www.linkedin.com/in/mariatta/) about her experience in communities.

 ### About Mariatta Wijaya